ruperthnyagesoa/-The-Sparks-Foundation-Internship-Tasks/README.md

 # Sparks-Foundation-Internship-Tasks
-This repo is to contain all tasks for submission under the internship of The Sparks Foundation as Mobile App Development
+This repo contains all taks for submission under the internship of The Sparks Foundation(All )

+1.Basic Banking App.
+2.Payment Gateway Integration.
+3.Social Media Integration